-When you first come to a china and look for an apartment, there’s a few things you have to take into consideration.
-Because there’s quite a few aspects that you wouldn’t immediately think of.
+When you first come to China and look for an apartment, there are a few things you have to take into consideration.
+Because there are quite a few aspects that you wouldn’t immediately think of.
 Here’s a list of 5 differences between Western and Chinese apartments.

 1. Living communities (小区 Xiǎoqū)

-nearly all apartments in in Chinese cities are located in in living communities, these are often closed communities with security men at the entrances where you need a key tag or card to enter.
-The living community takes care of things such as waste disposal, security, garden maintenance, elevator maintenance etc. for this there‘s often a regular “management fee” that residents pay.
+Most apartments in China are located in living communities.
+The communities vary from These living communities require a tag or card to enter.
+The living community takes care of things such as waste disposal, security, garden maintenance, elevator maintenance.
+For this, there ‘s a regular “management fee” that residents pay monthly.

 2. Bathroom (厕所 Cèsuǒ)

 For all the things there are to love about life in China, there are unfortunately also things that aren’t as pleasant.
-For me this was the toilet experience.
+For me, this was the toilet experience.
 To people who have been to China before this doesn’t come as a surprise but this is what a typical Chinese toilet looks like.
 The toilet requires you to squat down to do your business.
-This can prove quite a challenge to for people who aren’t accustomed to squatting for an extended period of time.
-The drainage system in China also isn’t built to endure toilet paper, therefore there’s always a small trashcan next to the toilet where you can put your used toilet paper.
-Unfortunately most Chinese apartments are equipped with a toilet like this.
+Squatting long periods of time can be challenging, this comes on top of the fact that the food in China often makes you spend more time in the toilet than you’d like.
+Furthermore, the drainage system in China also isn’t built to endure toilet paper, so every toilet comes with a small trashcan next to the toilet that is there for your used toilet paper.
+Brace yourself, because most Chinese apartments are equipped with a toilet like this.

 3. Beds (床 Chuáng)